5 Fun Things to Do in Bluff

 3. Hike or mountain bike at Bluff Hill

 Capture some amazing views and venture through windswept bush on Bluff Hill.
 There are six walking tracks and numerous mountain biking tracks to explore the area.
 Either drive up Flagstaff Road to the hilltop or access walks from Stirling Point.
-Each walk lasts about an hour and are well connected giving you plenty of options to spend as much or little time as you like in this wonderful area.
+Each walk lasts about an hour and is well connected giving you plenty of options to spend as much or little time as you like in this wonderful area.
+See all the walks in detail in 7 Best Walks in Bluff.

 Location: Popular access points are at the end of Flagstaff Road and Stirling Point.